What is Nagios?

 What Are Plugins?

-Plugins are compiled executables or scripts (Perl scripts, shell scripts, etc.) that can be run from a command line to check the status or a host or service.
-Nagios uses the results from plugins to determine the current status of hosts and services on your network.
+Plugins are executable programs or scripts—such as Perl or shell scripts—that you can run from the command line to check the status of a host or service.
+Nagios runs these plugins and uses their results to determine the current status of all hosts and services across your network.

 Advantage of plugin architecture